arvpai/cloud-deploy-demo/README.md

 - Created Cloud Build Triggers for hello-cloudbuild-ci and hello-cloudbuild-deploy
 - Created an Artifact Registry Repository for the image output of hello-cloudbuild-ci trigger
 - Created a Cloud Deploy pipeline for deploying the image to the hello-cloudbuild GKE cluster
+- End result will deploy a kubernetes.yaml file with a deployment and service for hello-cloudbuil-app

 To delete the environment run: ./cleanup.sh